SPARTACUS5329/GENERAL/README.md

 # General
-This is for general stuff
+This is for general stuff created by me